Oklahoma City Yard Dawgz: 2009 season

 After starting the season with a 4–0 record, a team–record four straight opening wins, the Yard Dawgz then dropped five games in a row, the longest losing streak in team history, to drop to 4–5.
 The Dawgz bounced back to win three in a row to push their record to 7–5, and kept their playoff hopes alive.

 On June 20, the Yard Dawgz faced off against the Corpus Christi Sharks.
 The Yard Dawgz beat the Sharks 93–41 and set an af2 record for points scored in a first half (59) and beat their own franchise record for points scored in a game, which had previously been set against the Tulsa Talons.

-Despite a loss against the Spokane Shock on June 26, the Yard Dawgz clinched a playoff berth when Boise beat Central Valley on the next night.
+Despite a loss against the Spokane Shock on June 26, the Yard Dawgz clinched a playoff berth when Boise beat Central Valley the next night.
 The playoff appearance marked the fifth time in six years that the Dawgz were in post-season play.

-The Yard Dawgz season ended on August 1 at the hands of the Tulsa Turkeys in the first round of ArenaCup playoffs.
+The Yard Dawgz season ended on August 1 at the hands of the Tulsa Talons in the first round of ArenaCup playoffs.
 With the loss, the Dawgz had dropped five straight postseason games and were winless in the team's history in the playoffs.